metafizzy/flickity/README.md

   friction: 0.2,
   // smaller number = easier to flick farther

-  imagesLoaded: false,
-  // if imagesLoaded is present, Flickity can re-position cells
-  // once images are loaded

   initialIndex: 0,
   // zero-based index of the initial selected cell